 Tangible fixed assets are stated at cost less depreciation.
 Depreciation is provided at rates calculated to write off the cost of fixed assets, less their estimated residual value, over their expected useful lives.
 Depreciation commences from the date an asset is brought into service.
 Land and assets in the course of construction are not depreciated.
-The estimated useful lives are as follows:
+The estimated useful lives are as follows.

-the control of the co

 Land and buildings 2% to 4% straight line

-Power stations 3% to 5% straight line
+Power stations 3% to 5% straignt line

-Plant and machinery 4% to 33% straight line
+^O lant and machinery 4% to 33% straight line

-and the control of th

 Network assets 4% to 6% straight line

 Assets in the course of construction are stated at cost.
-These assets are not depreciated until they are available for use.
+These assets are not depreciated until they are available for use

-Where factors, such as technological advancement or changes in market price, indicate that residual value or useful life have changed, the residual value, useful life or depreciation rate are amended prospectively to reflect the new circumstances.
+Where factors, such as technological advancement or changes in market price, indicate that residual value or useful life have changed, the residual value, useful life or depreciation rate are amended prospectively to reflect the new direumstances.
 The assets are reviewed for impairment if the above factors indicate that the carrying amount may be impaired.

-Gains and tosses on disposals are determined by comparing the proceeds with the carrying amount and are recognised within profit or loss.
+Gains and losses on disposais are determined by comparing the proceeds with the carrying amount and are recognised within profit or loss

-intangible assets
+Intangible assets

 Intangible assets are stated at cost less accumulated amortisation and accumulated impairment losses.
-Amortisation is calculated, using the straight-line method, to allocate the depreciable amount of the assets to their residual values over their estimated useful lives, as follows:
+Amortisation is calculated, using the straight-line method, to allocate the depreciable amount of the assets to their residual values over their estimated useful lives, as follows.